Contents of this page

-Victoria Legal Aid is a government-funded service that provides funding to lawyers to represent clients that cannot afford to pay for a criminal lawyer themselves.
+Victoria Legal Aid is a government-funded service that provides funding to legal aid lawyers, to represent clients that cannot afford to pay for a criminal law services for themselves.

-Dribbin & Brown Criminal Lawyers represent clients both privately and, in some circumstances, on Legal Aid funding.
-We have criminal law offices at Frankston, Dandenong, Geelong, Ballarat, Werribee, Ringwood, Moorabbin, Broadmeadows and the Melbourne CBD.
+Dribbin & Brown are legal aid lawyer representatives, it means we can represent clients both privately and, in some circumstances, on Legal Aid funding.
+We have criminal law offices that can offer legal aid funding at Frankston, Dandenong, Geelong, Ballarat, Werribee, Ringwood, Moorabbin, Broadmeadows and the Melbourne CBD.

 Dribbin & Brown Criminal Lawyers are on the following Legal Aid panels: